 - Customers (Customer Attributes, Customer Segments, Multiple WishLists per Customer);

 - Reports based on Private Sales, WishLists, and Segments;

 - B2B features (Shared Catalogs, Company Credit, Company Accounts, Quick Orders by SKU or Product Name, Quotes, Payment on Account, Requisition Lists).

 A full feature list is available here.

 Three selected features make Magento 2 Commerce special:

-Comparing Adobe Commerce vs. Open source, you can see that Commerce Edition comprises much more features.
+Comparing Adobe Commerce vs. Open source, you can find out some Magento drawbacks as Commerce Edition comprises much more features.
 Still, the latter is more customizable and empowers merchants to add the needed functionality with extensions.
 This makes you free to decide for which features to pay.
 If you do not need the whole list of Magento 2 Commerce features, pick only those that really matter for your business. magento 2 features and benefits

 Adobe Commerce Cloud is a Platform-as-a-Service (PaaS) built on a redundant AWS-based cloud hosting infrastructure.
 Unlike traditional SaaS e-commerce platforms, Magento Enterprise Cloud Edition is highly customizable, scalable, and considerably simplifies integration with third-party systems.
 Let's break down the Magento 2 features and benefits of these two versions.

 The platform comes with top-notch DevOps, release, and cloud management tools and comprises all the features of Adobe Commerce.

 We picked up several key advantages of Adobe Commerce Cloud:

 - Fully configured environment.
 You do not need to care about server configuration with the correct version of server software, PHP, or database software compatibility with Magento 2.
 The only crucial thing to watch is a proper configuration of access to folders and files.
 If there is a necessity, additional tools can be pre-installed (for example, Elastic Engine).
 As you see, Adobe Commerce Cloud simplifies server administration.

 - Integrated source control management system (GIT) with the support for eight environments to develop, test, and launch your store: